viktor-bujko/nswi041_enrollments_module/seminar-work.md

   - Teacher will fill the subject, write desired message and click send.

 _What can go wrong_
   - One or more students has invalid email adress assigned.
+User will be notified about this.

 ##### List students enrollments